codetricity/pandas_ai_public_demo/README.md

 ## python setup

-* python must be 3.11.9 or slightly older.  will not work with 3.12.*
+* python must be 3.11.9.  will not work with 3.12.*
 * suggest using pyenv to setup python version